 Wednesday Partly cloudy.
 Winds S 15 to 20 km/h becoming light in the early afternoon.
 Possible rainfall: 0 mm Chance of any rain: 0% Sun protection 9:00am to 3:30pm, UV Index predicted to reach 8 [Very High].

-Tuesday Sunny.
-Winds E/SE 25 to 35 km/h, easing to 10 to 20 km/h in the afternoon and shifting S/SW near the coast.
-Possible rainfall: 0 mm Chance of any rain: 0% Perth Hills: High.
+Thursday Sunny.
+Winds E/NE 15 to 20 km/h tending NW/NE in the morning then tending NW/SW in the early afternoon.
+Possible rainfall: 0 mm Chance of any rain: 0%.

 Perth Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 ||9||22||70%||< 1mm||Nil||N 13||64||WNW 24||42|

 Wind gusts of 83 kilometres per hour have slammed Port Augusta at the top of the Eyre Peninsula, as South Australia battens down for severe weather.

 Wild weather described as a "cyclone" is expected to hit South Australia this afternoon, with flood watches in place across the state.

 Major flooding will continue to affect parts of central western New South Wales well into October as inundated catchments struggle to cope with record-breaking rainfall.